 - Economies of density.
 Somewhat related to economies of agglomeration but focus on spatial coverage and proximity.
 A core issue concerns the benefits derived from market density so that the same customer base can be reached (or serviced) with shorter distances and thus with fewer facilities.
 For instance, if the customer density is sufficient, a retailer can achieve several types of cost savings by locating its stores in proximity to one another.
 Such a structure reduces logistics and delivery costs by sharing a distribution center.
 Other advantages may include the possibility of relocating part of the workforce between nearby facilities and having shared advertising.
 In such a circumstance, the locational strategies are based on proximity to existing facilities, even if this implies the selection of sub-optimal locations.

 Because of the provided level of accessibility, new transport infrastructures influence the setting of economic activities.
 It becomes a particularly strong effect when new infrastructures are added to an undeveloped (or underdeveloped) site.
-Thus locational decisions tend to be simpler and unhindered by the existing spatial structure.
-There are, therefore, more substantial locational impacts of transportation improvements in a less developed context than in the case of high density.
+In this context, locational decisions tend to be simpler and unhindered by the existing spatial structure.
+Therefore, there are more substantial locational impacts of transportation improvements in a less developed context than in the case of high density.
 The locational effects on activities are not always automatic or evident.
-They are important however when infrastructure is accompanied by social, economic, and urban transformations.
-New infrastructures, therefore, play a catalytic role, because they are able to transform space through land use and mobility changes to which further improvements change in a more marginal fashion.
+However, they are important when infrastructure is accompanied by social, economic, and urban transformations.
+New infrastructures, therefore, play a catalytic role because they are able to transform space through land use and mobility changes, to which further improvements change in a more marginal fashion.